 I will admit I have no idea why I like them, or whether they are more healthy than the other nuts in the mixed-nut tray.
 I do know that the cashew nut is slightly toxic until heated.
 But by the time you get the cashew nuts they have been treated: even the ones you can buy on the streets of Mexico and Guatemala.

-The cashew nut is not only poisoness, the tree is related to poison sumac, poison oak, and poison ivy.
+The cashew nut is not only poisonous, the tree is related to poison sumac, poison oak, and poison ivy.
 The family is Anacardiaceae.
 But don't worry, the cashew is treated (with heat) before being served to you.
 I have been eating cashew nuts for decades and am very healthy.
 But if you are allergic to peanuts, stay away from cashew nuts (especially for children).

-Tree up to 10 m tall.
-Its leaves are leathery, flowers white with red spots or stripes (8 mm long).
-The fruit is a gray walnut kidney shaped with a hipocarpio juicy and red.
-It blooms from February to March and fruiting from April.
+The tree can be up to 10 m tall.
+Its leaves are kind of leathery.
+The delicate flowers may be white with red spots or stripes (8 mm long).
+The fruit varies somewhat in size, shape and especially in colors: yellow through red.

-Cashew leaves, notice the leathery texture, characteristic of this tree, FLAAR archive, photo by Nicholas Hellmuth
+Cashew leaves, notice the leathery texture, characteristic of this tree, FLAAR archive, photo by Nicholas Hellmuth.

-Cashew flowers at Monterrico, notice the white stripes of the flower, FLAAR archive photo by Nicholas Hellmuth
+Cashew flowers at Monterrico, notice the white stripes of the flower, FLAAR archive photo by Nicholas Hellmuth.

-Where can you see cashew (marañon) growing?
+Where can you see cashew trees (marañon) growing?

 These nuts are grown in Alta Verapaz as well as near Guatemala City.
 So even if outside it's natural habitat, cashew grows at close to 1000 meters elevation if transplanted to a garden.
 So botanical descriptions might be modified to allow this plant's range to be more realistic.